 Max’s musical life reflects his interest in the cross-pollination of musical styles.
 Artists has worked with include Steve Reich, Mischa Maisky, Bjork, John Williams, Thomas Adès, Bobby McFerrin, Zakir Hussain, James Thierrée, and many more.
 From folk tunes in the Welsh hills to major festivals across the world, Max leads a dynamic life which embraces classical, improvisation, contemporary, and experimental music.

-Max is a regular at chamber music festivals, which in the last few years have included SoNoRo in Romania and Italy, Natalie Clein’s Purbeck International Chamber Muisc Festival, Lawrence Power’s West Wycombe Chamber Music Festival, and plays regular duo concerts with his father, cellist Alexander Baillie, including touring the Brahms Double concerto with national orchestras of South Africa.
+Max is a regular at chamber music festivals, which in the last few years have included SoNoRo in Romania and Italy, Natalie Clein’s Purbeck International Chamber Muisc Festival, Lawrence Power’s West Wycombe Chamber Music Festival, Plush Music, and plays regular duo concerts with his father, cellist Alexander Baillie, including touring the Brahms Double concerto with national orchestras of South Africa.
 For almost 10 years Max has played with Notes Inegales, an innovative contemporary music and improvisation group which invites diverse musical guests for each of their club nights near Euston, including regular slots for the London Jazz Festival.

 Max’s teachers include Natasha Boyarsky, Itzhak Rashkovsky, and Ivry Gitlis.
 He plays the mandolin, and graduated Christ’s College, Cambridge, with a first class degree in Political Philosophy.
+He is proud to be supported by the Royal Philharmonic Society as part of their Enterprise Fund towards his project re-visualising Bach’s solo works for violin and cello.